EternityForest/standards/drafts/power_delivery.md

 [JST-XH](http://www.tjinguytech.com/charging-how-tos/balance-connectors) should be used for balancing connectors, although integrated balancing and protection modules should be preferred.
 Anderson Powerpoles may also be for balancing in the 3-position 28v configuration mentioned in an earlier section.

-DIYers and hobbyists should generally not attempt to change any type of lithium battery without a protection circuit, and should strongly consider avoiding scratch built charging circuits completely for large lithium ion cells.
+DIYers and hobbyists should generally not attempt to charge any type of lithium battery without a protection circuit, and should strongly consider avoiding scratch built charging circuits completely for large lithium ion cells.

 Switching
 ---------